 The Best Weighted Blankets for Kids (and How to Know If You Should Try One)

 This is a great choice for toddlers and younger children because it’s not a full-size blanket but still big enough for your tot’s tiny frame.
-The smaller dimensions ensure safety and provide a deep-pressure experience that won’t make your kid feel claustrophobic.
+Coming in a four-and six-pound options, it is recommended that you select the weight closest to ten percent of your little one's weight.
+Its petite size makes it so easy to transport, and the smaller dimensions ensure safety and provide a deep-pressure experience that won’t make your kid feel claustrophobic.
 (One mom told us that when used as a lap blanket, it keeps her second-grader in his seat at homework time.)

 5. Sivio Printed Weighted Blanket for Kids

 Don’t be put off by the price tag; this bargain blanket is well made, durable and super comfy.
+It's 100% cotton making it so breathable and can easily be tossed in the wash so no worrying about keeping it clean.
+It's filling is environmentally friendly, as well as hypo-allergenic.
 Best of all, its heft comes in a small package, with dimensions that are perfect for safe sleeping.
 (The cute prints don’t hurt either!)

 But Do They Actually Work?